barakplasma/sad-bastard-cookbook/content/recipes/44_Pancakes.md

 - You wanna cook the pancake some of the way through so it’s got struc- tural integrity, then flip it and cook the bottom.
 How do you know when it’s time to flip?
-Crepe-style enthusiasts tell us to swirl the pancake bat- ter around the pan, flip, and serve.
+Crepe-style enthusiasts tell us to swirl the pancake batter around the pan, flip, and serve.
 Fluffy-pancake connoisseurs speak of waiting for bubbles to appear in the pancake, then flipping and waiting a minute or two.
 Personally, we adopt a “trial and error” approach.\*\*

 \*\* _For whatever reason, the first couple of pancakes never turn out as well as the later ones.
 To paraphrase a famous chef, “The pan needs to get to know the pancakes, and the pancakes need to get to know the pan.”_

-### <

-**Variations: Batter**
+### **Variations: Batter**
 Enhance your pancake experience by adding these.

 - If you substitute milk or plant milk for the water, you’ll get a richer